EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Proposed Methodology

 To address the issue of a limited exchange of model information among participants, we adopted a strategy inspired by prior studies \cite{tan2022fedproto, tan2022federated}.
-When performing local training, the local heterogeneous network is partitioned into two distinct parts: the embedding network (e.g., embedding layer) and the prediction network (e.g., decision layers). \textbf{The embedding layer} embeds some features owned by every participant in the same embedding space.
+When performing local training, the local heterogeneous network is partitioned into two distinct parts: the embedding network (e.g., embedding layer) and the prediction network (e.g., decision layers). \textbf{The embedding layer} embeds some features owned by participants in the same embedding space.
 The embedding layer of the $l_k$th participant is $h(\theta_{l_k})$.
 We denote $E_{l_k} = h(\theta_{l_k}, D_{l_k})$ as the embedding of $D_{l_k}$ for ${l_k}$th participant. \textbf{The decision layers} are the result of predicting sample $x$ based on the supervised learning task.
 We represent the prediction result by using $R_{l_k} = p(\theta_{l_k}, x)$.

-Local heterogeneous model training consists of forward and backward propagation.
-Forward propagation refers to the method by which participants acquire the prediction result $R$ from the input layer to the output layer using the local heterogeneous network.
-Backpropagation is the process of optimizing model parameters from the output layer to the input layer using an optimization algorithm.
+Local model training consists of local embedding generation, local model prediction, and model update, as shown in Fig.\ref{fig: Localtraining}.
+Local embedding generation refers to the method by which participants acquire the local embedding result $E$ from the input layer to the embedding layer using the local heterogeneous network.
+To project the local embedding result, we inject the blinding factors into the local embedding of the passive party.
+Local model prediction refers to the process where each participant uses the global embedding values as inputs to the decision layer to obtain sample prediction values.
+Model update is the process of optimizing model parameters from the output layer to the input layer using an optimization algorithm.
 For example, when the $l_k$th participant gets the stochastic gradient descent (SGD) \cite{gao2021convergence} algorithms during backpropagation, the local heterogeneous model will be updated based on the following: